jenssvensson/Angular-4-Store/README.md

 ## Description

 Experiment project where I explore Angular 2/4/5 concepts with sporadic frequence.

+The nature of the project makes it possible the it never has a status of finished or broken or anything like that.

 Some feature included: Login system (use jens/jens as credentials), redux state management, alert service, shopping cart implementation.